 Dozens of pain-related physiological parameters and derivatives are extracted and computed (Heart rate, Heart rate variability, Pulse wave amplitude, Skin conductance level, Number of skin conductance fluctuations, temperature and more).

-Advance machine learning algorithms identify the pain-related pattern and reflect the information on a scale where 0 represents no pain and 100 represents extreme pain – the NOL™ (Nociception Level) Index.
+Advanced artificial intelligence algorithms identify the pain-related pattern and reflect the information on a scale where 0 represents no pain response and 100 represents extreme pain response – the NOL™ (Nociception Level) Index.

 The easy-to-interpret NOL™ index monitors and grades pain levels objectively, enabling optimal personalized pain treatment.